vesterheim/vesterheim.github.io/about/news/2016/fiftieth-anniversary-story-request.md

 To help us celebrate, share a memory about a class or tour.
 Take a moment, answer one of the questions below, and send it via email or mail to Laurann Gilbertson at [lgilbertson@vesterheim.org](mailto:lgilbertson@vesterheim.org), or P.O.
 Box 379, Decorah IA 52101.
 We might use a portion of your answer in the exhibition.

-* Tell us about one teacher (American or Norwegian) who you consider to be the most (or one of the most) influential in your artistic development.
+* Who is a Vesterheim teacher you consider to be significant and why?
-* Tell us about your very first class at Vesterheim.
-Why did you take the class and what lesson resonates the most even today?
+* What has been your favorite class at Vesterheim?
+* Why did you decide to take a class at Vesterheim?
+* What is one important lesson you learned in a class Vesterheim?
-* If you’ve been on a Vesterheim folk-art tour, what one experience (person, class, museum visit) has had the most dramatic impact on your painting and why?
+* What one experience on Vesterheim folk-art tour has had the most dramatic impact on your art and why?
-* Tell us about a folk-art milestone.
-What event or person should be remembered as significant in the museum’s history?
-Please include the year to mark on our timeline.
-* Does Norwegian folk art speak to your identity?
-If so, in what way?
+* What do you enjoy most about making things by hand?
 * Why do you keep returning to Vesterheim for classes?
-Please include the year to mark on our timeline.
-* Do you have photographs from class?
+* Do you have photographs from class at Vesterheim?
 We are especially interested in finding photos from the early years (1967-1975).
-Staff will scan and return them.
+Let us know and we’ll make arrangements to borrow them to scan if possible.